 Products containing any of the endangered species appearing on either the International Union for the Conservation of Nature (IUCN) or the Convention of International Trade in Endangered Species (CITES) are not permitted on Amberoot.

-We do not currently stock and will never stock products with real fur.
+We do not sell nor ever will sell products with real fur.
 This includes Karakul lambskin pelts from aborted or newborn lambs.

 LEATHER AND SKIN

 We do not sell nor ever will sell animal leather products.
 Quite often leather is not a by-product of the meat industry, as advertised.
 According to PETA the global leather industry slaughters more than 1 billion animals every year.
 Additionally many leather exports originate from India and China where animal welfare standards can be extremely low.
 Furthermore, the toxins used to treat leather are extremely harmful to the environment and have even been linked to leukaemia in citizens local to sites of leather production.
 You can read more about damaging effects of leather for people and the environment in our article.